Configuration files¶

 Explanations:

-This file contains all the credentials of an email server which can be used as email relay to send some notifications, like an email to reset a forgotten password.
+This file contains all the credentials of an email server which can be used as email relay to send an email to reset a forgotten password.
+A mail backend is prepared in ajenti-core, and this could be possibly be used in the future to send some other notifications, but it’s currently only used in order to reset a password.

 smtp: